jincetomv/warrior-saga/README.md

 * Invader  - Third level
 * Achiever - Fourth level and most experienced level, complexity is the highest among all four

-Level upgrade is based on the complexity.
+Level upgrade is based on the complexity and it lies between 0 and 1.

 ## Operations